duckietown/docs-brown/book/doc-sky/35-ros-assignment/10-assignment.md

 ## Handin

-When you are done, use [this link](https://classroom.github.com/a/K6YAGyXq) to create your assignment Github Repo.
+When you are done, use [this link](https://classroom.github.com/a/aOpoHGtd) to create your assignment Github Repo.

 - `my_echo.py`, `mean_and_variance.py`
-- `ros.pdf`
+- `ros.txt`
 - `ros_assignment_pkg`